 For Sports, Racing and Other Events

-There are several types of online betting markets open to interested Australians and New Zealanders, and to place shrewd punts you need to understand the specifics of how each one works.
+There are several types of legal sports betting markets open to interested Australians and New Zealanders, and to place shrewd punts you need to understand the specifics of how each one works.
 Whether you are interested in traditional sports games like Rugby and Cricket or horse, Motorsport or greyhound racing, a glossary of Australian and New Zealand punting terms for whatever you are interested in is essential.
 You’ll need it to understand what’s going on, and who you actually think the winners will be.

 The same is definitely true for newer wagering arenas, such as politics, finances and entertainment betting.
 The golden rule of knowing the industry you are betting on should always be applied, and you also need to know the particular jargon used to place bets in general.
 A glossary of Australian and New Zealand punting options is a good thing to keep to hand, especially when you are first placing wagers.
 Start with the simpler bets and then get more exotic as your understanding and confidence grow.